hgld/utba/content/mentoring.md

 Apply to [become a mentor](https://airtable.com/shrErUWXsAe0pCZUM)

-**Mentees will contact the mentor directly as you will develop your own relationship directly with the mentor.**
+**Mentees will contact the mentor directly through their profile as you will develop your own relationship directly with the mentor.**

 Mentorship Program cost: